cdonnay/nesting_OH_WI/README.md

 The former constructs the necessary dual graphs, while the latter runs our analysis and generates our figures.
 We ran these using the bash script `run_python_file.sh`.
 The longest run was the `2b` run for Ohio, which took almost 10 days.
+All files needed to run our code are included here, except the Census block files, which are too big to store on github.

 ## `1_preprocessing.py`
 In order to run our MCMC processess, we utilize the package `gerrychain`.
 This requires us to construct a `json` file that stores the necessary dual graph, along with population and election information.